AI Copywriting Versus Human Creativity: The Ultimate Test

 — Neil Patel, Co-founder of Crazy Egg

-Despite all the progress, there are still areas where human creativity is irreplaceable:
+Despite all progress, there remain areas where human creativity is irreplaceable:

-AI can optimize texts for better findability, but strategic brand positioning requires years of experience and intuition.
+AI can optimize texts for better discoverability, but strategic brand positioning requires years of experience and intuition.

 During a PR crisis, every word counts.
 Here, nuances between "we take responsibility" and "we acknowledge our role" can make the difference between recovery and further damage.
 AI-generated content scores 28% better in conversion rates, but in crisis management, the risk of misinterpretation is too great.